cafferychen777/MicrobiomeStat-Turtorial-Professional-Version/paired-samples-analysis/inspecting-paired-samples-taxa-analysis.md

 <figure><img src="../.gitbook/assets/Screenshot 2023-06-12 at 20.34.39.png" alt=""><figcaption><p>Dotplot of Mean Abundance and Prevalence Between Paired Groups: Generated by the <code>generate_taxa_dotplot_pair()</code> function, this comprehensive dotplot displays the variation in mean abundance (represented by the size of the dots) and prevalence (indicated by the color intensity) of each taxon at the Family level across different paired groups.
 This visualization enables a nuanced understanding of significant changes in taxa abundance and prevalence across conditions, highlighting the complex dynamics within the microbiome.</p></figcaption></figure>

-The `generate_taxa_change_dotplot_pair()` function is designed to visualize microbiome fluctuations within your dataset.
+The `generate_taxa_change_dotplot_pair()` function visualizes microbiome fluctuations within your dataset.
 This function allows for the tracking of dynamic changes in taxa abundance across different time points.

 An example of how to use this function is as follows: